hdbeukel/james/james/james-core/README.md

-James core module
+James Core Module
 =================

-This is the core module of the James framework for solving combinatorial optimization problems using metaheuristics in java.
+The James Core Module is part of the James framework for solving combinatorial optimization problems using metaheuristics in java.

-The core module of James contains general concepts modeling problems, objectives and constraints, as well as generic algorithms to solve the problems.
+The Core Module contains general concepts modeling problems, objectives and constraints, as well as generic algorithms to solve the problems.
 Several analysis tools are also included.

-Moreover, the core provides implementations of specific components for subset selection.
+Moreover, it provides implementations of specific components for subset selection.

 Status
 ======

-*James core module is currently under development.*
+*James Core Module is currently under development.*

 Documentation
 =============